StateX: Enhancing RNN Recall via Post-training State Expansion: Method

 Since GLA employs a multi-head mechanism with different query, key, and value (QKV) vectors for each head, we can increase the state size by simply merging multiple heads into one larger head.
 This is because the state size of $H$ heads is $H\times d_k\times d_v$, and merging them into one head results in a state size of $1\times Hd_k\times Hd_v$, which is $H$ times larger.
 Meanwhile, no additional parameters are introduced since the total number of channels in the QKV vectors remains the same.
 The effect of this change is illustrated in the left side of Figure~\ref{fig:arch-modification}.
-Merging GLA heads activates non-diagonal regions of the state matrix, thereby achieving larger states than the multi-head counterparts.
+Merging GLA heads activates non-diagonal regions of the state matrix, thereby achieving larger states than the multi-head counterparts. \OURS for GLA can be formulated as:

-In implementation, the only difference between GLA with expanded states and the vanilla formulation~(described in Section~\ref{sec:preliminaries-gla}) is the number of heads and head dimension.
-Thus, this modification can be seamlessly applied to existing GLA implementations.
-We always merge all heads into one large head.
-This is motivated by the finding that single-head GLA generally outperforms multi-head GLA (reported in Section~\ref{sec:head_ablation}).
+In practice, we can efficiently implement \OURS GLA by updating the values of $H,d_k,d_v$ to $\hat H = 1,\hat d_k = H d_k,\hat d_v = H d_v$.
+Thus, this modification can be seamlessly applied to existing GLA implementations. \OURS always merges all heads into one large head, which is motivated by the finding that single-head GLA consistently outperforms multi-head GLA (reported in Section~\ref{sec:head_ablation}).